 And don’t forget about taxes.
 Pennsylvania’s sales tax will add 6% directly to your final braces price.
 6% is middle-of-the-road compared to other states, but it’s still something to keep in mind.
 Plus, Pennsylvania’s 8.99% corporate income tax can impact your cost indirectly as well.
 The more expensive your orthodontist’s operations are, the more likely they’ll be to adjust their rates to cover their expenses.

 Urban, Suburban, or Rural?

 Not only are orthodontic costs different for each state, but they also vary based on your location within the state.
 Urban areas, for example, often have a higher cost of living, and it’s less expensive to live in a small town.
 Do you have high rent and utility payments?
 Then your dentist or orthodontist likely does too.
 Higher overhead costs usually result in more expensive orthodontic treatment.

-With a population of more than 1.5 million, Philadelphia isn’t just the biggest city in Pennsylvania, it’s one of the biggest in the U.S. But that doesn’t mean it’s a super expensive place to live.
-It’s more expensive than the rest of the commonwealth but cheaper than other regional cities like New York City and Boston.
+With a population of around 1.6 million, Philadelphia isn’t just the biggest city in Pennsylvania, it’s one of the biggest in the U.S. But that doesn’t mean it’s a super expensive place to live.
+It’s more expensive than the rest of the commonwealth, but cheaper than other regional cities like New York City and Boston.
 Your braces prices might be a little higher than the national average, but not by a ton.

 Pennsylvania’s second-largest city, Pittsburgh, has a lower cost of living.
 Here, you should be able to find cheaper orthodontic rates, ones that might even be lower than the national average.